symblaze/test-pack/README.md

 Symblaze Test Pack provides some helper traits:

 - `WithFaker` - Provides a `Faker\Generator` instance through the `faker()` method.
+- `WithOdmPopulator` - Provides a faker populator for Doctrine ODM through the `populator()` method.
+- `WithOrmPopulator` - Provides a faker populator for Doctrine ORM through the `populator()` method.

 ## License